TR397/TR397/README.md

 Microsoft update 10 came out and all CJ4 cockipt screens turned white.
 WT ...
 14 fixed the white screens but reverted the CJ4 back to the old default.
 Now I cannot get back the functiopning FMC on the CJ4.
-Reinstalling MSFS twice did good.
+Reinstalling MSFS twice did no good.
 (Unable to delete stuff on x-box cloud.)
 Help an old man!